 The 4th Intersec Saudi Arabia, the Kingdom’s largest trade fair for security, safety, and fire protection – will relocate to Riyadh, after three successful annual events in Jeddah.

 India-headquartered market research consultancy 6WResearch forecasts annual growth of 5.5% until 2025 for Saudi Arabia’s fire safety systems and equipment market, climbing to a value of $402m.
-Government regulations of compulsory installation of fire safety, detection and alarm systems in buildings are contributing to the growth.
+Government regulations of compulsory installation of fire safety, detection, and alarm systems in buildings are contributing to the growth.

-Saudi Arabia’s safety and security market is expected to attain annual growth of 4.8% by 2025, to reach a value of $1.1bn, with opportunities arising from measures aimed at security of increased Umrah visitor numbers.
+Saudi Arabia’s safety and security market are expected to attain annual growth of 4.8% by 2025, to reach a value of $1.1bn, with opportunities arising from measures aimed at security of increased Umrah visitor numbers.

 Commenting on the move to Riyadh, Intersec Saudi Arabia’s show director, Andreas Rex, said: “This strategic move follows keen insights from our loyal exhibitor base and is aimed at giving key decision-makers in the kingdom, including governmental and ministerial delegates based in the capital, greater access to the exhibition."

 He added: "In its first three years the show has garnered momentum across its six key product sectors and benefitted from strong government support.

 "The move to Riyadh brings Intersec Saudi Arabia closer to that network.
 Under the Kingdom’s Vision 2030 development plan, greater public sector emphasis is being laid on strengthening Saudi Arabia’s social infrastructure and its non-oil sectors,” he added.

 Intersec Saudi Arabia is held under the patronage of the Saudi Arabian Ministry of Interior and is supported by the Kingdom’s Ministry of Health and the Saudi Safety & Security Department.